atom/one-dark-ui/README.md

-# A modified Atom Dark UI theme
+# Atom One dark UI theme

-> Note: Still work in progress